 Though it may sound daunting, I’ve found this greater responsibility to be one of the biggest rewards of solo bikepacking.
 All the things I dreaded tackling alone turned out to be manageable, and in most cases far easier than I’d feared.
 If that’s not a valuable life lesson, I don’t know what is.

 This freedom is fun and also offers subtler gifts.
 Those of us with people-pleasing tendencies sometimes find it hard to sense our own preferences through the mental noise of navigating joint decisions.
-Take other people out of the equation and a more authentic awareness emerges.
+Take other people out of the equation and a deeper awareness emerges.
 I never feel more intuitive and in touch with myself than a few days or weeks into a solo bikepacking trip.

 More Solitude and More Connection